New York State Route 204

 New York State Route 204 (NY 204) is an east–west state highway located just southwest of Rochester in Monroe County, New York, in the United States.
 The western terminus of the route is at exit 6 on Interstate 490 (I-490) in Gates.
 Its eastern terminus is at I-390 exit 18.
-The western portion of NY 204 is a limited-access highway known as the Airport Expressway that indirectly connects I-490 to the Greater Rochester International Airport.
+The western portion of NY 204 is a freeway known as the Airport Expressway that indirectly connects I-490 to the Greater Rochester International Airport.
 The remaining part of the connection is made by an at-grade portion of NY 204 on Chili (NY 33A) and Brooks Avenues.
 NY 204 was assigned c.
 1965 from I-490 to the Rochester city line in Gates, however the section between I-390 and the city line was removed by January 2017.

 Route description

 NY 204 begins at I-490 exit 6 in Gates.
-The route heads southeast along the Airport Expressway, a four-lane limited-access highway through the town of Gates.
-No exits exist along the expressway; in fact, it only comes in contact with one highway (Pixley Road, which it passes over).
-After 1 mi, the highway ends at NY 33A (Chili Avenue).
+The route heads southeast along the Airport Expressway, a four-lane freeway through the town of Gates.
+No exits exist along the freeway; in fact, it only comes in contact with one highway (Pixley Road, which it passes over).
+After 1 mi, the freeway ends at NY 33A (Chili Avenue).
 NY 204 turns east here, joining NY 33A northeast for 0.9 mi to the heavily commercial hamlet of Tressmar.
 The routes split near Westgate Plaza, where NY 204 veers eastward onto Brooks Avenue.

 The route heads through a small residential neighborhood on the outskirts of Tressmar, which then gives way to more commercial and industrial surroundings.
 Along this stretch, NY 204 passes the headquarters of Wegmans Food Markets.
 Past the Wegmans offices, the road dips sharply in elevation to pass under the Rochester and Southern Railroad.
 NY 204 gradually returns to its prior elevation east of the railroad and connects to Airport Way, the primary access road to the Greater Rochester International Airport, by way of an interchange.
 The highway runs along the northern edge of the airport grounds toward the Erie Canal, where it meets I-390 at exit 18 on the southern bank of the waterway, the eastern end of NY 204.